 This track is for students interested in applying the principles of psychology to workplace issues.
 Students completing this track will be able to work with organizations in designing selection systems, validating performance assessment systems, and developing and delivering training programs.
 They will also be able to work with consulting companies that design and market selection and training programs.
 Students will also be competent for managing leadership development programs; talent management, especially High Potential (HIPO) programs; and occupational health and safety initiatives.

-The Combined BA/MPH Pathway is designed for outstanding undergraduate students.
-It provides a strong base of knowledge and skills in psychology, and at the same time accelerates completion of the Master of Public Health in Health Policy and Management.
-Students may take advantage of the overlap of courses in the two programs to receive their MPH degree in a shorter time than would otherwise be possible.
+The Combined BA/MPA Pathway is designed for outstanding undergraduate students.
+It provides a strong base of knowledge and skills in psychology, while also accelerating completion of the NASPAA-accredited Master of Public Administration program.
+Students may take advantage of the overlap of courses in the two programs to receive their MPA degree in less time.
 Consult the Undergraduate Catalog for requirements.

 College to Career